D3XX3R/starred/README.md

 - [superstreamerapp/superstreamer](https://github.com/superstreamerapp/superstreamer) – An open, scalable, online streaming setup.
 All-in-one toolkit from ingest to adaptive video playback.
 Built for developers in need of video tooling.
 - [timcole/sugma](https://github.com/timcole/sugma) – 🥜 Short URLs Get More Attention - Yet Another URL Shortener...
 - [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) – There can be more than Notion and Miro.
 AFFiNE(pronounced [ə‘fain]) is a next-gen knowledge base that brings planning, sorting and creating all together.
 Privacy first, open-source, customizable and ready to use.
 - [tonyantony300/alt-sendme](https://github.com/tonyantony300/alt-sendme) – Send files and folders anywhere in the world without storing in cloud - any size, any format, no accounts, no restrictions.
-Simple, fast, and reliable.
 - [triggerdotdev/trigger.dev](https://github.com/triggerdotdev/trigger.dev) – Trigger.dev – build and deploy fully‑managed AI agents and workflows
 - [trpc/trpc](https://github.com/trpc/trpc) – 🧙‍♀️  Move Fast and Break Nothing.
 End-to-end typesafe APIs made easy.
 - [un/inbox](https://github.com/un/inbox) – Modern email for teams and professionals.
 A replacement for outdated email technology and tools.
 Alt to hey.com, front.com, missiveapp.com